sysid/tldr/pages/common/pre-commit.md

 ## Gotcha
+- staging of files within pre-commit: must be in same process (!?)

 ### Output of hooks
 - is silent unless there is a problem (by default).
 - if script fails then the output will be displayed